Canada to join US in fight with Mexico over GM corn

 By Rod Nickel and Steve Scherer

-WINNIPEG, Manitoba, June 9 (Reuters) - Canada will join dispute settlement consultations between the United States and Mexico over genetically modified (GM) corn, as a third party, the Canadian government said on Friday.
+WINNIPEG, Manitoba, June 9 (Reuters) - Canada will join dispute settlement consultations between the U.S. and Mexico over genetically modified (GM) corn as a third party, the Canadian government said on Friday.

 Washington requested the consultations last week, inching toward a full-blown trade dispute under the U.S.-Mexico-Canada Agreement (USMCA) over Mexico's policies to limit the use of GM corn, which it imports from the U.S.